 12 Crescent Pose

-Crescent pose (or High Lunge Pose) is a heart opening pose.
+Crescent pose (or High Lunge Pose) is a heart-opening pose.
 It helps promote flexibility and strength in the legs and abdomen.
 It also works on your stability because you’re balancing on your back toes.

 But, as you reach your arms overhead it also stretches the front side of your body while toning the muscles.

 This pose is great for increasing stamina and lung capacity.
 But, be aware it can seem a bit rough.
-Just remember to breath deeply and you’ll find that your stability and strength in this pose increases faster than you’d have thought.
+Just remember to breathe deeply and you’ll find that your stability and strength in this pose increases faster than you’d have thought.

 13 Seated Twist (Marichyasana III)